 Religion and Senses of Place

 Precisely because religion involves bodily and sensual activities, it happens in places.
 Indeed, religious locations are among the most vibrant, colourful, dramatic and engaging aspects of many cultures.
 The attraction of pilgrimage destinations as tourism and heritage locations evidences their power.
-Religiously important places are richly expressive of all that is important to particular communities – at the same time potentially illustrating all that is objectional to others.
+Religiously important places - even the more austere ones - are richly expressive of all that is important to particular communities – at the same time potentially illustrating all that is objectional to others.
 Single trees, springs, mountains, rivers or other “found places” are selected as the focal points of some religions’ festivals, ceremonies and narratives.
 Such activities do not leave such places as they were found but shape them as they continue to shape continuing religious developments.

 This volume examines sense of place in which people not only perform religious acts in particular places but also understand emplacement / belonging to be key features of their religious practices and identities.
 Such places include specific local shrines and large territories.
 Religion and Senses of Place focuses on case studies of religions originating in South Asia and those identifiable as “Indigenous”.